Breaking News | 3 die as mob attack Customs checkpoint, operational base in Kwara

 “At about 8 am on Jan.9, the operatives held a meeting with the Emir, traditional heads, resident security agencies, Youth leaders and other stakeholders

-“They plan to work out modalities to identify the perpetrators, prevent a recurrence, sensitize the populace and ensure that law and order are maintained and normalcy restored,” he said.
+“They plan to work out modalities to identify the perpetrators, prevent recurrence, sensitize the populace and ensure that law and order is maintained and normalcy restored,” he said.

 Chado further said that the Emir appealed to the operatives and all other stakeholders to exercise restraint.

-Meanwhile, the Coordinator of Joint Border Operations Drill sector 3, Comptroller Olugboyega Peters, has called on parents, guardians, community leaders, religious leaders and opinion-moulders in the area, to caution their wards against violence.
+Meanwhile, the Coordinator of Joint Border Operations Drill sector 3, Comptroller Olugboyega Peters, has called on parents, guardians, community leaders, religious leaders and opinion-molders in the area, to caution their wards against violence.

 The PRO quoted him as assuring that the sector would do everything humanly possible, within the ambit of the law, to protect government property and ensure that peace prevailed at all cost.